AUdaltsova/spot_the_bot/README.md

 Human_data.txt - all genuine human-written texts; for clusterization were divided into samples 4000 bytes each

 ## Data processing
-generator.py - generating model for bot-written text
+generator.py - generating model for bot-written text (CREDIT: https://habr.com/ru/post/470035/, minor alterations were made)

 vectorization.py - pre-processing and vectorization of the texts